vegaprotocol/specs/protocol/0014-order-types.md

 ### Network orders
 Network orders are used during [position resolution](./0012-position-resolution.md#position-resolution-algorithm).
 Network orders are orders triggered by Vega to close out positions for distressed traders.
 * Network orders have a counterparty of `Network`
-* Network orders are a Fill Or Kill limit orders
+* Network orders are a Fill Or Kill, Market orders
 * Network orders cannot be submitted by any party, they are created during transaction processing.